Home Equity Loans vs Personal Loans for Home Improvement

 *Smaller home improvement loans (e.g., bathroom or kitchen as opposed to full remodel)

 *Borrowers in lower home value markets (if your home value has barely budged since you moved in, you may not have much equity to draw on for a home equity loan)

 *Borrowers with great credit and cash flow

-While home equity loans and lines of credit are a good source of home improvement money if you’ve built up equity in your home, a personal loan may be a better alternative if you’re a new homeowner and need to take care of a few updates to make your new home just right.
+While home equity loans and lines of credit are a good source of home improvement money if you’ve built up equity in your home, using a personal loan for home projects may be a better alternative if you’re a new homeowner and need to take care of a few updates to make your new home just right.